-To date, we have incurred significant net losses, including net losses of approximately \$1,692,000 for the six months ended November 30, 2007, net loss of approximately \$2,788,000 for the fiscal year ended May 31, 2007; \$2,258,000 for the fiscal year ended May 31, 2006 and \$1,412,000 for the fiscal year ended May 31, 2005.
-We had an accumulated deficit of \$11,033,891 as of November 30, 2007.
+To date, we have incurred significant net losses, including net losses of approximately \$2,441,000 for the nine months ended February 29, 2008, net loss of approximately \$2,788,000 for the fiscal year ended May 31, 2007; \$2,258,000 for the fiscal year ended May 31, 2006 and \$1,412,000 for the fiscal year ended May 31, 2005.
+We had an accumulated deficit of \$11,782,459 as of February 29, 2008.
 We anticipate we may continue to incur operating losses for at least the next several years.
 We may never generate material revenues or achieve or maintain profitability.
 Substantially all our revenues have been devoted to payment of costs incurred in the research, development, and testing of our SOCRATES®, AWSMTM, UNICORNTM or TIICMTM technology.
-Our ability to achieve, maintain, and/or increase profitability will depend in large part upon the successful further development and testing of our SOCRATES®, AWSMTM, UNICORNTM-based, and TIICMTM products, Congressional appropriations and our ability to obtain additional federal research and development contracts for SOCRATES®, AWSMTM, UNICORNTM-based, and TIICMTM products and systems by various agencies of the federal government, procurement of our products and systems by the FAA, airports and the aviation industry, and the availability of funding to finance such procurements.
+Our ability to achieve, maintain, and/or increase profitability will depend in large part upon the successful further development and testing of our SOCRATES®, AWSMTM, UNICORNTM-based, and TIICMTM products, Congressional appropriations and our ability to obtain additional federal research and development contracts for SOCRATES®, AWSMTM, UNICORNTM and TIICMTM based products, approval of our SOCRATES®, AWSMTM, UNICORNTM-based, and TIICMTM products and systems by various agencies of the federal government, procurement of our products and systems by the FAA, airports and the aviation industry, and the availability of funding to finance such procurements.